Jennifer Marohasy is an Australian biologist and libertarian who holds unpopular opinions on a range of important environmental issues.

 She has recently published papers on freedom of information legislation with John Abbot in the British Law Journal, Environmental Law and Management, and on rainfall forecasting in Advances in Atmospheric Science a journal sponsored by the Chinese Academy of Sciences.

-She writes a fortnightly column for The Land newspaper.
+Jennifer has written a fortnightly column for The Land newspaper since April 2004.

-Picture of Jennifer Marohasy taken in 2008 when she lived in the Blue Mountains, NSW, Australia.
+The picture of Jennifer Marohasy wearing a hat was taken in 2008 when she lived in the Blue Mountains, NSW.
+The first portrait was taken in Brisbane in early 2006.